nicc777/kubernetes-cicd-lab-local/README.md

 > These configurations are **NOT PRODUCTION READY**

 It is highly recommended that the LAB systems be shutdown after use to avoid potential security issues.

+> **Warning**
+> In addition, keep in mind that LAB environments may be unstable and may cause damage to your system, either by causing data loss or by causing some other form of damage.
+As such, the owner of this repository (or owners of forks of this repository) cannot be held liable for any damages as a result of using this LAB and following its instructions.
+Each person using the tools, scripts and other artifacts provided, do so entirely at their own risk.
+It is highly recommended to experiment with this LAB on a dedicated system that does not have any sensitive or important data stored on it.